SLASCONE/SLASCONE-demo-csharp-nuget/README.md

 # SLASCONE C# Licensing & Analytics Sample

-This console sample shows how to integrate a software licensing platform via API, including license management, entitlement management, usage analytics, floating licenses, and offline licensing.
+This C# console sample shows how to integrate SLASCONE into a software product by using the [SLASCONE NuGet Client](https://www.nuget.org/packages/Slascone.Client/).
+It covers license management, entitlement management, usage analytics, floating licenses, and offline licensing.
 Going beyond simple API connectivity, it is designed as a production-oriented integration template for real-world licensing scenarios, including temporary offline operation, local license caching, and resilient handling of transient technical failures such as 5xx responses.

-It includes examples for the most important licensing, analytics, and resilience workflows: The sample is intentionally built around the [SLASCONE NuGet Client](https://www.nuget.org/packages/Slascone.Client/), which provides a higher-level integration layer for common licensing workflows such as heartbeat handling, offline license access, and local caching.
+It includes examples for the most important licensing, analytics, and resilience workflows:

 * license activation and heartbeat
 * floating session management